datopian/flowershow/README.md

 Flowershow is an open-source tool for easily converting your markdown files into an elegant website.
 It's built on a standard, modern web stack – React, Next.js, and Tailwind and shipped with a basic default theme to get you started with just a few clicks.

 - **Crafted for Obsidian**, Flowershow works with your Obsidian vault out of the box.
-No need to modify the syntax or change file layout[^1].
+No need to modify the syntax or change the file layout[^1].
 - **Elegant and functional** default theme with basic front page and navbar.
 - **Easy to tweak and extend** with custom page layouts and custom React components, that can be used within your markdown.
 - **Backed by a team of data geeks**, who love Markdown, and are passionate about sharing knowledge and ideas with others.